 By Ray Carbone

-The story was originally published in the InterTown Record of Sutton, New Hampshire on Tuesday, August 29, 2017.
+This story first appeared in the InterTown Record weekly newspaper of Sutton, New Hampshire on Tuesday, February 6, 2018.